Filmmaking Tools & Gears to make an Independent Film on a Budget

 Screenwriting software is designed to concentrate on words, characters, and stories, which is the actual creative writing part of screenwriting.

 If you haven’t got a screenwriting degree from a university, no worries, learning from courses online and applying to competitions to get feedback from experts is a good way to start.
-If you have unique storytelling skills, it won’t be much hard for you to learn the art of screenwriting.
+If you have unique storytelling skills, it won’t be very hard for you to learn the art of screenwriting.
 It’s getting into the industry that is most difficult and requires a lot of patience.

 2. Camera